 Silence is common throughout these gentle slopes.
 Infrequent visitor use and the ability to lose oneself in the maze of Joshua trees result in outstanding opportunities for solitude.
 Although the Wilderness is bordered by dirt roads and a highway, the majority of the area is characterized by long periods of natural quiet.

 This is a great place to get out of the car and stretch your legs among the "ancient ones" on the Joshua Tree Trail.
 Grab your binoculars to take in the sights and sounds of what may possibly be one of southern Nevada's best birding spots.

 Wee Thump Joshua Tree Wilderness lies on the gently sloping bajada, and is southeast of the nearby South McCullough Wilderness.
 The gently sloping alluvia deposits are comprised of un-sorted sand, gravel and cobbles.
 The soils is composed of the broken-down metamorphic rock of the McCullough Range.

 The landscape ranges from 4,000 to 5,000 feet in elevation and displays a thriving forest of Joshua trees.
 Other plants that can be found in this area include blackbrush, Mojave yucca, buckhorn cholla, creosote bush, white bursage, banana yucca, bunch grass, matted cholla, and prickly pear cactus.

-Gilded flicker (known to occur in Nevada only in this location), northern flicker, ladder-backed woodpecker, black-throated woodpecker, black-throated sparrow, red-tailed hawk, crissal thrasher, golden eagle, loggerhead shrike, cactus wren, desert tortoise, desert bighorn sheep, coyote, desert cottontail, black-tailed jackrabbit, valley pocket gopher and desert woodrats can be glimpsed in this wilderness.
+Gilded flicker (known to occur only at this location in Nevada), northern flicker, ladder-backed woodpecker, black-throated woodpecker, black-throated sparrow, red-tailed hawk, crissal thrasher, golden eagle, loggerhead shrike, cactus wren, desert tortoise, desert bighorn sheep, coyote, desert cottontail, black-tailed jackrabbit, valley pocket gopher and desert woodrats can be glimpsed in this Wilderness.